jrsakizci/cieytu/README.md

 - I thought if "organisms" are living things, so i could create a container there and transform information to molecules - atoms from there.
 So its how it works right now.

 - Redux Dev Tools also installed, so you can see actions on devtools.

+- I've spent 10 hours for this project.
+(4 hrs for coding, 6 hrs for environmental setups etc..)